 California Worker Cooperative Act

 The California Worker Cooperative Policy Coalition introduced Assembly Bill 816 in 2015 to amend the Consumer Cooperative Corporation Law governing consumer cooperative corporations in California.
-As a result, California became the 12th state to legally establish a clear pathway for companies to incorporate and operate worker cooperatives under the California Worker Cooperative Act.
+As a result, California became the 12th state to legally establish a clear pathway for companies to incorporate and operate worker cooperatives under the California Worker Cooperative Act.1

 Worker-owned cooperatives are part of a growing movement to strengthen the local economy by empowering workers to democratically share ownership and govern the business.
-AB 816 authenticates the importance of worker-cooperatives by stating: “A worker cooperative has the purpose of creating and maintaining sustainable jobs, and generating wealth in order to improve the quality of life of its worker-members, dignify human work, allow workers’ democratic self-management, and promote community and local development in this state.”
+AB 816 affirms the importance of worker-cooperatives by stating: “A worker cooperative has the purpose of creating and maintaining sustainable jobs, and generating wealth in order to improve the quality of life of its worker-members, dignify human work, allow workers’ democratic self-management, and promote community and local development in this state.2”

 Read a detailed summary of the bill prepared by the California Worker Cooperative Policy Coalition.